Travel Medicine (cont.)

 Traveler's diarrhea is the most common medical complaint in travelers, occurring in up to 50% of travelers to developing countries.
 It occurs when infectious organisms are inadvertently ingested by travelers, resulting in one to five days of loose stools.
 The stools are often watery and may be accompanied by abdominal cramps.
 Although not fatal, traveler's diarrhea can cause dehydration, vomiting, low-grade fever, and discomfort to the point that some travelers have to change their itineraries.
 It is important to note that traveler's diarrhea is not associated with bloody stools, severe abdominal pain, or high fever.
 These symptoms are suggestive of more serious conditions and should prompt medical attention.

 Traveler's diarrhea is spread when bacteria or other infectious agents such as viruses are ingested.
 Traveler's diarrhea is most often spread through contaminated food or water, or by putting contaminated hands in the mouth.
 Even small amounts of contamination can cause infection.
-Although bacteria are the most common cause of traveler's diarrhea, there have been outbreaks of diarrhea on cruise ships caused by noroviruses.
-Noroviruses are very small (only visible on ultrathin-section electron microscopy) and spread readily from person to person.
+Although bacteria are the most common cause of traveler's diarrhea, there have been outbreaks of diarrhea on cruise ships caused by viruses known as noroviruses.
+Noroviruses spread readily from person to person.

 Protective measures may help prevent or shorten the duration of traveler's diarrhea.
-All travelers should wash their hands often and understand basic food and water precautions (see below).
+All travelers should wash their hands often and understand basic food and water precautions (see "What is safe to eat and drink while traveling?").
 However, it has been shown that even well-informed travelers often choose to eat foods that pose an increased risk of traveler's diarrhea.
-Therefore, travelers at risk should carry along an antimotility agent such as loperamide (Imodium; Kaopectate II; Imodium A-D; Maalox Anti-Diarrheal Caplets; Pepto Diarrhea Cont) and start taking it if they get symptoms.
+Therefore, travelers at risk should carry in their first-aid kit an antimotility agent such as loperamide (Imodium; Kaopectate II; Imodium A-D; Maalox Anti-Diarrheal Caplets; Pepto Diarrhea Cont) and start taking it if they get symptoms.
 Bismuth subsalicylate (Pepto-Bismol) is also helpful.

 Get the latest treatment options.